Stephanie Snedden

 Stephanie A. Snedden is an American astronomer at the Apache Point Observatory of the New Mexico State University in New Mexico, United States.
 The minor planet 133008 Snedden is named after her; it was discovered by the Sloan Digital Sky Survey at Apache Point Observatory on 5 October 2002.
 She has published papers including The Case for Optically Thick High-Velocity Broad-Line Region Gas in Active Galactic Nuclei.

 Education

-Snedden gained her BS from Sonoma State University in 1983, her MS in physics and astronomy from the University of Nebraska in 1995, and her PhD from University of Nebraska in 2001.
+Snedden gained her BS from Sonoma State University in 1983, her MS in physics and astronomy from the University of Nebraska–Lincoln in 1995, and her PhD from the University of Nebraska–Lincoln in 2001.

 Research interests

 Snedden studies the physics of active galactic nuclei, particularly the structure and kinematics of gas in the broad-line region.

 Media

 Snedden appeared on Nova, in the 13 April 2010 documentary Hunting the Edge of Space: The Ever-Expanding Universe.